 Customers typically send data to Cloud Observability via multiple intermediate components like the OpenTelemetry Collector, Cloud Observability Microsatellites, or AWS CloudWatch Metric Streams.
 The health and configuration of these components is a frequent cause of missing or dropped telemetry.

-OpenTelemetry Collectors and Cloud Observability Satellites are also impacted by hardware limitations including memory, network bandwidth, and CPU.
-More information is available on health, monitoring, and troubleshooting specific components under Verify and test microsatellite setup and the OpenTelemetry Collector Troubleshooting Guide on GitHub.
+OpenTelemetry Collectors and Microsatellites are also impacted by hardware limitations including memory, network bandwidth, and CPU.
+More information is available on health, monitoring, and troubleshooting specific components under Verify and test microsatellite setup and the Collector health page.
+Also check out the OpenTelemetry Collector Troubleshooting Guide on GitHub.

 Sampling intentionally drops data for performance or cost reasons.
 If sampling is set to a low value in either Cloud Observability, the OpenTelemety Collector, or Cloud Observability Microsatellites, data is intentionally not sent to (or processed by) Cloud Observability.

 Cloud Observability data retention policies allow customers to configure how long data is retained in Cloud Observability.
 If you’re trying to retrieve data from many days or weeks ago, confirm your data retention policies.